What Is Nutella Actually Made of?

 When was Nutella invented?

-Nutella was first made in 1964.
+Nutella as we know it today was first made in 1964.
 It was an instant success, and it isn’t hard to see why.
 In fact, if Beatlemania hadn’t stolen the spotlight, Nutella probably would have held the top five spots on the Billboard Top 40 that year.
 Curse those mop-topped lads from Liverpool!

 What is Nutella made of?